Saturday, June 15, 2024

 SPANISH FILM FESTIVAL IN AUSTRALIA 2015

-Here are some tips, if you were not born in Spain, about the main cultural & social idiosyncrasies of Andalusia (in the South) and the Basque Country (in the North) that will help you to better enjoy and understand this film.
+Here are some cultural tips, if you were not born in Spain, about the main cultural & social idiosyncrasies of Andalusia (in the South) and the Basque Country (in the North) that will help you to enjoy and understand better this comedy.

 Are all stereotypes shown in the film believable?
 Are they true?
-The answer is yes and no. Spain has evolved rapidly in the last decades into a modern European country so many of the stereotypes regarding habits and customs may no longer be accurate, but they are still part of the cultural identity of each place.
-Stereotypes referring to character or temperament manifest themselves within an intensity spectrum, that is, some individuals may display some characteristics markedly whereas others not at all; I would add that, all in all, stereotypes are helpful navigation tools as they simplify reality but we have to keep in mind that they can mislead us in specific situations.
+The answer is yes and no. Spain has evolved rapidly in the last decades into a modern European country, so many of the stereotypes regarding habits and customs are no longer accurate, but they are still part of the cultural identity of each place.
+Stereotypes referring to character or temperament always manifest themselves within an spectrum, that is, some individuals may display some characteristics markedly whereas others not at all; I would add that, all in all, stereotypes are helpful navigation tools, as they simplify reality, but we have to keep in mind that they can mislead us in specific situations.

 CULTURAL STEREOTYPES

-ANDALUSIANS are extroverted, they can express their feelings easily and can be the funniest people in the country; once they start telling stories & jokes you can't stop laughing, you may even die laughing, they are such great raconteurs and can tell the funniest jokes, their language is so flourished and in some instances poetic, in a popular way, that's a legacy from the Arabs that brought with them many stories like the 1001 nights and also beautiful love poetry; when Andalusians speak you don't understand a word because they cut the words in half; also they don't speak at you but shout at you or even scream at you, as if you were totally deaf; they don't like to work in large amounts, what they like is to spend the day at the bar eating olives and drinking cold beer; Andalusian women are feisty and can talk for hours, often all at the same time, (men can do this also but with less intensity); they all dance the Sevillanas, young and old, and sing flamenco, clapping their hands, they also play the Spanish guitar; they are very religious and are madly devoted of the Virgin Mary; they invented 'the siesta' and they live in the present, so mañana? what's that? they can be seen as uneducated and unsophisticated but in many cases this is not so; they are however, all from Seville or from Granada, regardless that Andalucia has 6 more provinces ... and finally their regional cuisine is reduced to 2 dishes: gazpacho and fried fish.
+ANDALUSIANS are extroverted, they can express their feelings easily and many of them can be the funniest people in the country; once they start telling stories & jokes it' hard not to laugh, they are masters of exaggeraiton so you can have a really good time with them.
+They are also such great raconteurs and can improvise jokes as they speak, their language is flourished and often poetic, they do not feel embarrassed with expressing "feelings" and their world is still full of animistic beliefs, objects are given human characteristcs.
+It may have to do with the legacy from the Arabs, that brought with them a tradition or oral stories, like the 1001 nights and also created beautiful love poetry; when Andalusians speak it is common not to understand a word because they tend to cut the words in half (para ti = pa'ti, for example); also, they don't speak at you but shout at you or even, scream at you, as if you were totally deaf; they don't like to work in large amounts, and ideally what they like is to spend the day at the bar eating olives and drinking cold beer; Andalusian women are feisty and can talk for hours, often all at the same time, (men can do this also but with less intensity); they all dance the Sevillanas, young and old, and sing flamenco, clapping their hands, they also play the Spanish guitar; they are majortarily religious and express devotion of the Virgin Mary, or rather, the many Virgin Mary's that you can find in Seville which have been given very glamorous names; they invented 'the siesta', or so they say, and they live in the present, so there's always mañana?
+They may be perceived sometimes a uneducated or unsophisticated but this is superficial, Andalusians are very wise, their wisdom is very, veru old, so be attentive and observe them before labeling; they all seems to be from Seville or Granada, but Andalucia has another 6 provinces ...
+Finally, regional cuisine seems to be to be reduced to two popular dishes: 'gazpacho' and 'pescaíto frito' (fried fish) but this os not the case.

-THE BASQUES have no sense of humour, they are too serious, they are all fishermen, they are primitive and insular, they do not want to mix so they are all inbred, their national sports are too rough, like themselves: stone block pulling and stock lifting, tug-of-war, wood-chopping and log sawing and they also play pelota; they do not take no for an anwser, they are the best cooks in the country, especially men, who escape from their women to go to these culinary clubs (where only men can be members) and there they cook, and they drink and they cook and drink some more, and they eat and they drink again, and they eat some more; the Basque make the best tapas (called pintxos) and the Basque cuisine is the best in the country; as mentioned before they are introverted, fairly dry, they sulk, this is because in the Basque country it is always raining, and so they get into gloomy moods; they believe they are not a region but a nation, they do not like people from other parts of the country, they want independence form Spain and they still fight for it.
+Common stereotypes about THE BASQUES.
+They have no sense of humour, they are too serious; men are fishermen, they are a primitive and insular lot that does not want to mix with other races, so they are all inbred; their national sports are rough, like themselves: stone block pulling and stock lifting, tug-of-war, wood-chopping and log sawing and they also play pelota; also, they don't take no for an anwser, and many men are excellent cooks, who escape from their women to go to these culinary clubs (where only men can be members) and there they cook and drink and cook and drink some more and in the end they eat what they cooked while still drinking and eating some more; the Basques make the best tapas (called pintxos) and the Basque cuisine is considered the best in the country; as mentioned before they are introverted, fairly dry, they often sulk and this is because in the Basque country it is always raining, and so they get into gloomy moods; they believe they are not a region but a nation, they do not like people from other parts of the country, they want independence form Spain and they still fight for it.
+In fact, one of the jokes portrayed in the film is to think that all Basques are terrorists, although this stereotype may have been softenend with the passing of the time.

 EUSKERA (the Basque language)